 The Wheel publishes essays, criticism, poetry, fiction, and images.
-Writers should familiarize themselves with the journal before contacting the editors.
-A query for an article submissions should include a basic thesis statement, an explanation of why it is important to argue in this journal, and a short biography.
-The editors are also happy to accept unsolicited manuscripts, which should include a cover letter giving the same information as for a query.
+Potential contributors should familiarize themselves with the journal before contacting the Editors.
+Proposals for articles and criticism should include a basic thesis statement and an explanation of why The Wheel provides a suitable context for this work.
+Poetry, fiction, and visual essays should be submitted for review in full.
+All potential contributors should submit a short biography.
+The Editors are also happy to review completed manuscripts, which should be submitted with the same information required above.

 The Wheel rarely publishes articles over 3,000 words and only by prior arrangement with the author, so all submissions should respect this limit.
-Manuscripts should be sent in Microsoft Word format and formatted according to the current edition of Chicago Manual of Style.
-Contributions should be written for an intelligent general audience, with footnotes kept to a minimum.
+Manuscripts should be submitted as Microsoft Word files.

-Manuscripts and queries should be submitted to email@example.com.
-The editors will generally decide on your submission within four to six weeks.
-If you do not receive a decision within four weeks, please send a follow-up query.
+Submissions and proposals should be sent to firstname.lastname@example.org.
+The Editors endeavor to respond to all inquiries promptly.
+If you do not receive a reply within four weeks, please send a follow-up query.